 ESTIMATED ANNUAL OPERATING COST AND STAFF YEARS

-The estimated annual cost for operating the Council, including travel and per diem expenses for members, but excluding staff support is $336,303.
-There is an allocation of five (5) FTEs projected to provide staff support for Council activities; the annual cost for the projected human resources is $823,697.
+The estimated annual cost for operating the Council, including travel and per diem expenses for members, but excluding staff support is $330,000.
+There is an allocation of 2.8 FTEs projected to provide staff support for Council activities; the annual cost for the projected human resources is $500,843.

 DESIGNATED FEDERAL OFFICER (DFO)

 The DFO will schedule and approve all meetings of the Council and any respective subcommittees to be held.
 The DFO will prepare all meeting agendas; development and approval of the meeting agenda can be done in collaboration with the Council leadership.
-The DFO or designee will attend all meetings of the Council and any respective subcommittees.
-The DFO also has authority to adjourn meetings, when it is determined to be in the public interest, and can be directed by the Secretary or designee to chair Council meetings.
+The DFO will attend all meetings of the Council and any respective subcommittees.
+The DFO also has authority to adjourn meetings when it is determined to be in the public interest and can be directed by the Secretary or designee to chair Council meetings.

 ESTIMATED NUMBER AND FREQUENCY OF MEETINGS

-The Council shall meet, at a minimum, one time per fiscal year; additional meetings may be held depending upon the availability of funds to support the meeting.
+The Council may meet one time per fiscal year; additional meetings may be held depending upon the availability of funds to support the meeting.
 Meetings will be open to the public, except as determined otherwise by the Secretary or designee, in keeping with the guidelines under Government in the Sunshine Act, 5 U.S.C.
 552b(c).
 Notice of all meetings will be given to the public.
-Meetings will be conducted and records of the proceedings will be kept, as required by applicable laws and Departmental policies.
+Meetings will be conducted, and records of the proceedings will be kept, as required by applicable laws and Departmental policies.
 A quorum of the membership is required for the Council to meet to conduct business.

 When it is determined by the Secretary or designee that a meeting will be closed or partially closed to the public, in accordance with stipulations of Government in the Sunshine Act, 5 U.S.C.
 552b(c), then a report will be prepared that includes, at a minimum, a list of the members and their business addresses, the Council's functions, date and place of the meeting, and a summary of the Council's activities and recommendations made during the fiscal year.
 A copy of the report will be provided to the Department Committee Management Officer.